Formatting your tutorial

 If the component you want to link to wasn't added to scripts/doxygen_integration.py

-yet, add it there and execute python3 scripts/doxygen_integration.py
+yet, add it to the file and execute python3 scripts/doxygen_integration.py

 .
 After running the script, make sure to add the generated JSON files in the _data/